Formatting the ETD

 - Document formatting programs other than Microsoft Word, including open-source products, are not recommended for ETD formatting, as the Thesis and Dissertation Office cannot offer technical support for such programs

-- Students who choose to use programs other than Microsoft Word are responsible for providing their own technical support for formatting
+- Students who choose to use programs other than Microsoft Word, including LaTeX, OpenOffice, and others are responsible for providing their own technical support for formatting

-- Although the location of menus and features in Word for Mac may be in different locations, students can use the above instructions to complete their ETD formatting
+- Although the location of menus and features in Word for Mac may be in different locations, students should use the above instructions to complete their ETD formatting

 - Mac word processing programs, such as "iWork," are not recommended for ETD production